iamcristinanr/JavaSE-Functional/README.md

 ### CONSUMER AND SUPPLIER

-Consumer: It is a lambda expression that accepts a single value and does not return any value.
+- Consumer: It is a lambda expression that accepts a single value and does not return any value.
 Example: A function that receives a list of files and deletes each of them, without returning anything.

-Supplier: It is an expression that has no parameters but returns a result.
+- Supplier: It is an expression that has no parameters but returns a result.
 Example: A supplier of type CLIArguments called generator is created that does not receive a parameter but creates a new CLIArguments object and returns generator.
 Files can be created on demand.

 ### OPERATORS AND BIFUNCTION
+These functions extend Function.
+It means that they have the apply method.

+- **UnaryOPerator** --> Only a single data type is specified.
+It will result in the same type.

+- **BinaryOperator** --> Only one data type is specified.
+It will have **2 input parameters and one return** parameter of the same data type.

+- **Bifunction** --> 2 input parameters, the data type must be specified.
+It can have different types of inputs as well as different types of output.

-## SAM Y FUNCTIONAL INTERFACE
+## 2. SAM Y FUNCTIONAL INTERFACE

+- **SAM** is the abbreviation of ++Single Abstract Method++.

+- A functional interface is an interface that contains only one **abstract method**.
+They can have only one functionality to exhibit.
+From Java 8 onwards, lambda expressions can be used to represent the instance of a functional interface.
+A functional interface can have any number of default methods.
+Runnable, ActionListener, Comparable are some of the examples of functional interfaces.Before Java 8, we had to create anonymous inner class objects or implement these interfaces.

+- @FunctionalInterface annotation is used to ensure that the functional interface can’t have more than one abstract method.
+In case more than one abstract methods are present, the compiler flags an ‘Unexpected @FunctionalInterface annotation’ message.
+However, it is not mandatory to use this annotation.

-## REFERENCE OPERATOR
+## 3. REFERENCE OPERATOR

-## TYPE INFERENCE
+## 4. TYPE INFERENCE

-## SYNTAX OF LAMBDAS FUNCTIONS
+## 5. SYNTAX OF LAMBDAS FUNCTIONS

-## DEFAULT METHOD
+## 6. DEFAULT METHOD

-## CHAINING
+## 7. CHAINING

-## COMPOSITION OF FUNCTIONS
+## 8. COMPOSITION OF FUNCTIONS

-## CLASS OPTIONAL
+## 9. CLASS OPTIONAL

-## STREAM
+## 10. STREAM

-## STREAM LISTENER
+## 11. STREAM LISTENER

-## OPERATIONS AND COLLECTORS
+## 12. OPERATIONS AND COLLECTORS

 These functions that receive lambdas and are responsible for working (operating) on ​​the data of a Stream are generally known as **Operations.**